viktorpenelski/tavvern/README.md

 ### UI ideas

-[] clicking out of the Modal should dismiss it
+[x] clicking out of the Modal should dismiss it
+[ ] should be lazy loading the modal (and more importnatly its' search) to avoid having hundreds of hidden react component